Home » How Hard Do Cockatiels Bite? (Bite Force PSI)

 Stress or Anxiety

-Form a strong bond before attempting handling.
-Avoid any common stress triggers in the cockatiel’s territory, most notably loud noises and the presence of predatory pets, like cats and dogs.
+Form a lasting bond before attempting handling.
+Avoid stress triggers in the cockatiel’s territory, like loud noises and predatory pets, like cats and dogs.

-Ensure the cockatiel has sufficient space in its cage to fly and climb.
-If a cockatiel feels cooped up, it’ll become increasingly frustrated.
-So, ensure it gets 2-3 hours of out-of-cage time daily.
+Ensure the cockatiel has space to fly and climb.
+If a cockatiel feels cooped up, it’ll grow increasingly frustrated and more likely to become nippy.

 Unfamiliarity